OpenSwitchNOS/openswitch-ops/docs/tacacs_user_guide.md

 ### Deleting a server-group
 Only a pre-configured user-defined TACACS+ server-group can be deleted.
-On doing so, all the servers belonging to it are returned back and appended to the default "tacacs+" family group.
+The servers belonging to the group being deleted are still a part of the default "tacacs+" family group.
 ```
 switch(config)# no aaa group server tacacs+ <group-name>
 ```